corybill/preconditions/README.md

 ### Examples Using the Errr Interface (.errr())

 You can use a static instance to verify one value at a time and use the errr module.
+For more on the errr module see here https://github.com/corybill/Preconditions#errrdecorator and here https://github.com/corybill/errr#errr.
 <pre>
   var preconditions = require("preconditions").errr();